CesareIurlaro/clips-project/README.md

 2) Comparison of single strings to check for duplicates

 - **Implemented alternative**: comparison with rules.

-If there is at least one fact for which this is not valid, then the two states are different.
+If there is at least one fact which is not valid for the two states, then they are different.
 Otherwise they are the same.

 ## **Iteration between the sub-problems of the algorithm**